 It’s been three months since 13-year-old Edie solved her mother’s murder and became a supersleuth.

 One evening Edie is babysitting for a neighbour, Donna, who has repeatedly caught sight of an estranged friend from overseas.
 What is troubling Donna, however, is that it seems she’s been in the same place at the same time as this friend on a number of occasions over the past few days.
-At Donna’s request, Edie looks into these apparent coincidences, using a combination of investigative work and conversations with her rabbi (who is tutoring Edie in preparation for her bat mitzvah) about the nature of fatalism and determinism.
+Meanwhile, Edie’s school friend Harry Coranger is suspicious of his stepfather, who has become involved with ultra-radical anti-capitalists who, furious at the state of the planet and its greed-fuelled decline, are plotting an audacious double atrocity.